Citation-Enhanced Generation for LLM-based Chatbots: Experimental Results and Analyses

 Overall performances in WikiBio GPT-3 dataset are shown in Table~\ref{tab:1}, and we have the following observations: 1) Our CEG framework outperforms all baseline methods in Balanced\_ACC and AUC-PR of Factual segments, achieving the second performance in AUC-PR of nonfactual segments.
 These results indicate the strength of our method.
 2) Previous pre-retrieval augmented generation models, SelfCheckGPT w/NLI and w/prompt, also get good performances in AUC-PR.
 While suffering from the lengthy text, they cannot achieve comparable performance of our model in all metrics.
 3) Our model performs slightly worse than w/NLI in the AUC-PR of nonfactual segments, the reason can be the NLI module of SeftCheckGPT undergoes additional training on detecting nonfactual segments (but achieve poor results in factual).

 Experimental results in FELM dataset are summarized in Table~\ref{tab:2}.
 Firstly, our model achieves the best result in balanced accuracy with GPT-4, indicating its effectiveness.
 Most baseline models are biased in classifying a single type.
 Then, CEG with ChatGPT beats other ChatGPT baselines, showing the flexibility of our model.
 Thirdly, CEG outperforms all pre-retrieval baselines, which shows the strength of the proposed post-hoc segment-level retrieval module in hallucination detection.
+Finally, for Vicuna-33B, all methods exhibit some degree of decline compared to the Vallina method, indicating its limitations in general ability and using retrieved documents.
+However, our method shows the smallest decline, especially compared to the manually labeled Doc baseline, our method outperforms by 2.2 points, proving the effectiveness of our finer-grained document utilization.

 To summarize, CEG outperforms various SOTA baselines in two benchmarks with distinct LLM backbones, indicating that post-hoc retrieval with NLI is powerful for hallucination detection.